XDGFX/mech-2/README.md

 2. Open the mech-2 folder using `File` > `Open`.

 3. Bring up the command line by dragging up from the bottom of the window.
-The terminal should be `bash` / `zsh` / `fish` (Jack may need to specify WSL instead of PowerShell).
+The terminal should be `bash` / `zsh` / `fish`.

 4. Create a virtual environment using venv:
     Type the following commmand on the command line